 It only made it beep faster, and if possible, louder.

 "Rae...?
-Rae, mummy, what is wrong with Rae?" the little girl asked, high pitched and worried and on the verge of tears.
+Rae, mummy, what's wrong with Rae?"
+The little girl asked, high pitched and worried, on the verge of tears.

 The girl looked at the young girl standing at the foot of her bed.
 Her hand was once more, attached to her mother's long sleeves, and the other clutched her teddy bear with a vice grip, almost strangling the poor animal.
-She would give the child nine years, at the most; long golden hair was tied into braids and large grey eyes stared at her with worry and unshed tears.
+She would give the child nine years, at the most; long golden hair was tied into braids and large grey eyes stared at her with worry and un-shed tears.
+She looked so young.
+So young and so sad.
+Why was she so sad?
+The girl felt overcome with guilt with a thought her mind concocted.
+It must be her.
+It must be her fault that the little girl was so sad.
+Why was she lying here?
+Why was she so injured?
+Why was the girl's sadness so impacting on her?

 "Rae, calm down, breathe."